ibm-cloud-docs/Cloudant/local/troubleshoot.md

 The optimal values for these parameters depend on several factors.

-*   Document size
+*   Document size.
-*   Number and size of attachments
+*   Number and size of attachments.
-*   Write load of the database
+*   Write load of the database.
-*   Number of replication tasks that are running concurrently
+*   Number of replication tasks that are running concurrently.
-*   Total load of the cluster
+*   Total load of the cluster.

 ### High throughput, small documents
 {: #high-throughput-small-documents}